-(a) Risk management objectives and policies related to counterparty credit risk, including:
+(a) Risk management objectives and policies related to counterparty credit risk

-Risk management objective is to identify, measure, manage and govern counterparty credit risk aimed at efficiency in SABB's capital utilization through stringent monitoring propensity of counterparty to default.
+Risk management objective is to identify, measure, manage and govern counterparty credit risk aimed at efficiency in SAB's capital utilization through stringent monitoring propensity of counterparty to default.

-(b) The method used to assign the operating limits defined in terms of internal capital for counterparty credit exposures and for CCP exposures;
+(b) The method used to assign the operating limits defined in terms of internal capital for counterparty credit exposures and for CCP exposures

 The Standardised Approach for Counterparty Credit Risk (SA-CCR) is used for computing Exposure at Default (EAD).
 The EAD is converted to Risk Weighted Assets (RWA) by applying RWA percentages based on external ratings.
-The RWA includes a CVA component added to it.

-(c) Policies relating to guarantees and other risk mitigants and assessments concerning counterparty risk, including exposures towards CCPs;
+(c) Policies relating to guarantees and other risk mitigants and assessments concerning counterparty risk, including exposures towards CCPs